NICHOLAS85/dynamic-wall/README.md

 #### Cronjob

-You can use a crontab to call the script.
+You can use a cron to call the script.
 I offer an onliner with no need for the `dynamic` script
 ```
 */30 * * * * date=$(date +%H | sed 's/\<0//g'); ~/bin/ksetwallpaper PATH_HERE/mojave_dynamic/mojave_dynamic_$date.jpeg
 ```